Gaynicorn/ID_DRstore/README.md

 - As a buyer, I want to be able to have discounts, so that I can save more money in my spending
 - As a seller, I want to be able to change the price of the item, so I can set it to what I want

-Include the Adobe XD wireframe as a folder.
-You can include the XD share url.
 Links:

 ![image](https://user-images.githubusercontent.com/86419457/154837489-fcbf8199-ac3d-4d29-a5fe-2d830112d0fa.png)